marmelab/react-admin/docs/DataProviders.md

 * **[Loopback](http://loopback.io/)**: [kimkha/aor-loopback](https://github.com/kimkha/aor-loopback)
 * **[Parse Server](https://github.com/ParsePlatform/parse-server)**: [leperone/aor-parseserver-client](https://github.com/leperone/aor-parseserver-client)

-Hopefully, Data Providers aren't complex pieces of code.
-If you are a maintainer of one of these projects we would warmly welcome an upgrade to support the new react-admin version.
+Hopefully, Data Providers aren't complex pieces of code and supporting the new version of react-admin should not be too harsh.
+If you are a maintainer of one of these projects we would warmly welcome an upgrade.

 ## Usage